-- (1) For the purposes of subsection 96 (2) of the Act (which deals with notice of opposition), a notice of opposition to an application under section 92 of the Act must be filed with the Registrar within 3 months from the day on which the application is advertised in the Official Journal. - (2) The opponent must serve a copy of the notice of opposition on the applicant as soon as practicable after the notice is filed.
+- (1) For subsection 96(2) of the Act, the period for filing a notice of intention to oppose is 2 months from the day the application for removal is advertised in the Official Journal. - (2) The notice must be in an approved form. - (3) The Registrar must give a copy of the notice to the applicant.